Spring Short Stories

 With more income and better time management, the group is dreaming big.
 The Manyuzo Irish Potato Group wants to become an established potato enterprise, provide better futures for their families and set an example for other farmers in their communities.

 Monthly giving enables Temwa to work with community business groups, like the Manyuzo Irish Potato Group, in Malawi.
+With special thanks to all who took part in the Big Give 2018 and our champion funder the Coles Medlock Foundation.
 Join Temwa’s family of supporters today.

 Enterprises can grow #WhenCommunitiesComeTogether

 Making Schools Safer for Girls

 With safer accommodation and plans for a new girls reading group, the community is working towards better futures for girls living in Nkhata Bay North.

 The building of the Girls Hostel in Usisya is complete!
 Once the hostel is furnished it will be ready to house girls making unsafe journeys to schools.

 Temwa has also engaged two community volunteers to establish a new girls’ reading group where gender specific issues will be addressed and academic skills enhanced.
 During this session, the community volunteers discussed how to address the challenges that girls face such as early marriages and pregnancies and they developed an activity plan.
 The mentors showed creativity in planning as they agreed that alongside academic tasks, dynamic activities, such as sports, cookery, sewing and quizzes, will help engage the girls.

 How bringing safe water to a village is saving lives and funding a children’s clinic.